-After the sale is agreed, the seller’s solicitor will draft a contract.
+After the sale is agreed, the seller's solicitor will draft a contract.
 Your solicitor will confirm the details of the property and perform searches.
 At the same time, your mortgage lender will need to conduct a mortgage valuation and send you a mortgage offer.
-Once all of this is complete, you will be ready to sign the completion date.
+Once all of this is complete, you will be ready to sign the contract and agree the completion date.

 When is the buyer or seller bound to the sale or purchase?

 Until both solicitors receive signed contracts from the seller and the buyer (known as exchange of contracts), either party can pull out at any time and for any reason.

 How is a completion date chosen?

 Once both parties have signed the contracts, your solicitor will request the mortgage funds from the lender.
 The mortgage lender will let your solicitor know when the funds will be released, then your solicitor and the seller's solicitor will consult both parties and agree a completion date.
 However, possible completion dates are usually discussed earlier to allow services like removals to be arranged.